|darkman(1)||General Commands Manual||darkman(1)|

 Darkman seeks to implement the more widely supported standards, while leaving room for users to hook in custom scripts for other applications.

-For additional application support, custom scripts can be places in the following two directories:
+For additional application support, custom executables (including simple shell scripts) can be placed in the following two directories:

 Scripts need to have an executable bit set, or will not be executed.